-Organizational Members / National Focal Points for EASSI
+Organizational Members / National Focal Points

 Organizational Members are national networks/ national focal points/focus groups with national mandate in countries of the Eastern and Horn of Africa working with EASSI.
 The Eastern African Sub-regional Support Initiative for the Advancement of Women, EASSI works across eight countries through these organizational members.
 More at EASSI at A Glance

 National Union of Eritrean Women (NUEW) was established in 1979 as one of the mass organizations of the Eritrean People’s Liberation Front.
 In its current form, the NUEW is an autonomous non-governmental organization dedicated to improving the status of Eritrean women.
 During Eritrea’s liberation struggle, NUEW succeeded in organizing and encouraging women’s participation in the war effort.
 Since independence in 1991, NUEW has continued to enhance the role of women by raising their political consciousness through literacy campaigns, credit programs, English language lessons, and other skills training.
 NUEW is administered by a headquarters office located in Asmara, as well as by regional offices located in all six zones.
 Membership numbers over 200,000 women.
 Sources of income include monthly membership fees, grants and projects, and fund-raising activities by members.